Justin-Bento/Justin-Bento/README.md

 Welcome to my ✨ _special_ ✨ repository.

-I'm currently on vacation in Jamaica ✈️ 🇯🇲 and will be back on the 7th of January.
+I'm back in Toronto ✈️ 🇨🇦 and working again.

-All activities are on pause during this time.
-Sorry for any inconvenience during this time.

 <!--
 **Justin-Bento/Justin-Bento**  because its `README.md` (this file) appears on your GitHub profile.